-The Skills a Child Really Needs Before Kindergarten
+The Skills A Child Really Needs Before Starting Kindergarten

 A preschooler who knows their ABCs from the alphabet song is adorable.
 A 4-year-old who can count accurately to 100 is pretty impressive.
-But neither of those kids actually have skills that are particularly useful for kindergarten, or life.
-Yes, that sounds harsh, but there are reasons for that assessment: The list of skills children need to succeed in their early childhood education is relatively short and doesn’t include rote memorization.
+But neither of those kids actually have skills that are particularly useful for Kindergarten, or life.
+Yes, that sounds harsh, but there are reasons for that assessment: The list of skills children need to succeed in Kindergarten is relatively short and doesn’t include rote memorization.

-One of the reasons an alphabet and centenary of numbers is not necessarily helpful is because every kid will come into kindergarten with wildly different levels of knowledge based on where they pre-k’d.
-So whether they’re academically a little ahead or a little behind, everyone’s going to know their letters, numbers, and colors by the time they head towards the numbered grades.
+One of the reasons an alphabet and centenary of numbers is not necessarily helpful is because every kid will come into Kindergarten with wildly different levels of knowledge based on where they went to pre-K. So whether they’re academically a little ahead or a little behind, everyone’s going to know their letters, numbers, and colors by the time they head towards the numbered grades.

-“The first five years of a child’s life should be experiential,” explains family therapist and former kindergarten teacher Dr. Kathryn Smerling.
+“The first five years of a child’s life should be experiential,” explains family therapist and former Kindergarten teacher Kathryn Smerling, Ph.D.
 “That experience should have to do with what’s going on in their world, and learning how to function in the world.
-It’s not an abstract stage of life: it’s a very concrete stage of life.”
+It’s not an abstract stage of life: It’s a very concrete stage of life.”